azraelpc/azraelpc/README.md

 - 👋 Hi, I’m @azraelpc
-- 👀 I’m interested in C#, PHP, SQL... but i started with the basic.
+- 👀 I’m interested in C#, FLUTTER, PHP, SQL... but i started with the basic.
-- 🌱 I’m currently learning again, engineering and reverse.
+- 🌱 I’m currently learning again, engineering and reversing.
 - 📫 How to reach me ... winsms at gmail (.) com

 <!---